Изображения страниц

 16 Jonathan Whitebread, Eiq; merchant in Ormond-ftrect.

-William Matthews, Efq; at his feat at Wraxal', in the county of Somerfet.
+William Matthews, Efq; at his feat at Wraxal, in the county of Somerfet.

 20. Alexander Underwood, Efq; at Epf m.
-21. Dr. William Lew s, F. R. S. at Kingston upon Thames.
+21. Dr. William Lew s, F. R. S. at Kington upon Thames.

 23. John Ah, Efq; attorney at law.
 Admiral Policarpus Taylor, at Norton, in the county of Durham.